JohnsonTsing/SpanPSP/README.md

 # SpanPSP
-The code and pretrained models will be released soon.
+The pretrained models will be released soon.